 If you blame your partner, other people or the situation, you can get trapped in feelings of helplessness and hopelessness.
 It's also not healthy for you as you end up wasting precious energy on stuff you have no control over.

 Ideally you'd offer each other emotional and practical support.
-Have you asked each other if you're feeling stressed?
-Neither of you are mind readers!
+Neither of you are mind readers, have you asked each other what is happening?

 If your partner appears unable to help and/or support you, try not to judge them.
 It may be that (without you necessarily knowing) your partner's own well-being is not so good at the moment.